 Mine was no problem.
 Well, it was another $50 change fee on top of the one I’d already paid.
 My Knight’s ticket?
 No can-do.
 You can only change a non-refundable, non-changeable, sealed in concrete ticket one time.
 He was flying into Newark no matter what.

 I couldn’t think.
 I needed a Diet Coke.
 And more sleep.
 Part of me wanted to be furious with My Knight, but I was very aware of the many times that man has shown me mercy, grace, and understanding when I’ve made stupid mistakes.
 Plus, there was a bit of a disparity in responsibilities that morning, which could have led to one partner forgetting his wallet while the other partner simply showered and got in the car to find her breakfast waiting for her.
 Ahem.

 In hindsight and daylight, I should have flown to Connecticut on our original flight and picked up our original rental car to drive to wherever My Knight landed.
 It would have saved time, money, and stress.
+Maybe if I had gone abroad and used an iceland car rental service they could have advised me of this.
 But I couldn’t come up with such an elaborate plan when it was still dark out.